Language Model Circuits Are Sparse in the Neuron Basis: Case study: Multi-hop reasoning

 In the example input shown before, the model must perform the multi-hop reasoning chain "Dallas $\to$ Texas $\to$ Austin".
 We performed automatic circuit tracing on the input to recover a subset of $257$ total neurons with high attribution scores, then manually identified a subset of $23$ neurons with particularly meaningful descriptions; the circuit is schematically depicted in \cref{fig:texas}.
 These neurons, listed in \cref{tab:texas-clusters}, cluster into six groups that match the categories from \citet{lindsey2025biology}.
 This is striking, since we are investigating a different model (Llama 3.1 8B Instruct) and a different set of representations (the neuron basis).

-Having identified these clusters, we steer these neurons to check whether the resulting effect on the model's outputs corresponds with the hypothesised role of each cluster (e.g.~steering the ``say a capital" cluster negatively should cause the model to not output capital cities).
-We show selected steering effects for the Texas example (chosen from among $\alpha \in \{-4, -2, -1, 0, 2, 4\}$) in the figure.
+We steer each cluster of neurons to check whether the resulting effect on the model's outputs corresponds with the hypothesised role of each cluster (e.g.~steering the ``say a capital" cluster negatively should cause the model to not output capital cities).
+We show the top next-token predictions after steering each cluster for the Texas example (selecting a single $\alpha \in [-4, 4]$) in the figure.

 All clusters except for ``state" change the model's top prediction when steered.
-The changes to model output correspond to the hypothesised role of each cluster; for example, suppressing the ``Texas" cluster causes the model to still output capitals but for other states, etc.
+The changes to model output correspond to the hypothesised role of each cluster; for example, suppressing the ``Texas" cluster causes the model to still output state capitals but for other states.